akshayexists/csvanalyser/README.md

 # 📊 CSV Analyzer

-A streamlit app written as a way to circumvent writing fresh code on csv files each time I encounter them.
+A streamlit app written as a way to circumvent writing fresh code for csv files each time I encounter them.

 ## Features